-We are heavily dependent on the success of our product candidates and, in particular, our lead product candidate, Furoscix.
+We are heavily dependent on the success of our product candidates and, in particular, our lead product candidate, Furoscix, for which regulatory approval is pending.
 We cannot give any assurance that we will receive regulatory approval for this product candidate or any other product candidates, which is necessary before they can be commercialized.